Flying fish: Distribution and description

 Numerous morphological features give flying fish the ability to leap above the surface of the ocean.
 One such feature is fully broadened neural arches, which act as insertion sites for connective tissues and ligaments in a fish's skeleton.
 Fully broadened neural arches act as more stable and sturdier sites for these connections, creating a strong link between the vertebral column and cranium.
+A steady glide will improve their flight duration and allow them to be above water.
+An unsteady glide will not impact their flight as much but will shorten their flight duration not much more than a steady flight.
+This also will vary based on their energy consumption.
 This ultimately allows a rigid and sturdy vertebral column (body) that is beneficial in flight.
 Having a rigid body during glided flight gives the flying fish aerodynamic advantages, increasing its speed and improving its aim.
 Furthermore, flying fish have developed vertebral columns and ossified caudal complexes.
 These features provide the majority of strength to the flying fish, allowing them to physically lift their bodies out of water and glide remarkable distances.
 These additions also reduce the flexibility of the flying fish, allowing them to perform powerful leaps without weakening midair.
 At the end of a glide, they fold their pectoral fins to re-enter the sea, or drop their tails into the water to push against the water to lift for another glide, possibly changing direction.
 The curved profile of the "wing" is comparable to the aerodynamic shape of a bird wing.
 The fish is able to increase its time in the air by flying straight into or at an angle to the direction of updrafts created by a combination of air and ocean currents.